Garibaldi Lake Whistler Hiking Trails

 Garibaldi Park.
 The is located on the amazing, turquoise shores of this massive and mostly undisturbed mountain lake.
 There are no trails around the perimeter of the lake with the exception of the small section leading to the campsite, so your view of the lake is a sea of unnaturally coloured water ringed by swaths of forest and a magnificent glacier towering in the distance.
 The water is painfully cold, though plenty of brave hikers swim here as well as camp.is the centre and base for much of the hiking in

 The camping area is well laid out and stretches deep into the forest with 50 tent clearings.
 You can, except for the busiest of days, put your tent out of earshot and sight of others.
 The trail to Garibaldi Lake from the Rubble Creek trailhead, just off of the Sea to Sky Highway takes about two hours.
 You gain a fair amount of elevation, 900 metres in just 9k, trailhead to lake.
 Partway along the trail to Garibaldi Lake the trail forks.
-Right to Garibaldi Lake and left goes to another beautiful campground, Taylor Meadows.
-Past Taylor Meadows you can link back to Garibaldi Lake by yet another linking trail.
-At every trail for there are nice and clear signs and sometimes maps, showing where and how far everything is.
+Right to Garibaldi Lake and left goes to another beautiful campground, .
+Past you can link back to Garibaldi Lake by yet another linking trail.
+At every trail fork, there are nice and clear signs and often large mapboards showing where and how far everything is.

-Beyond Taylor Meadow and Garibaldi Lake is the amazing Black Tusk.
-Black Tusk, Taylor Meadows and Garibaldi Lake can be done in one long 30k dayhike, trailhead to trailhead, but expect to take 8-10 hours.
+Beyond the main camping areas of and Garibaldi Lake, there are several amazing hikes.
+Black Tusk and Panorama Ridge lay just beyond these two camping areas.
+Black Tusk or Panorama Ridge, and Garibaldi Lake can be done in one long 30k dayhike, trailhead to trailhead, but expect to take 8-10 hours.
 The Garibaldi Lake trailhead is located just 30 minutes south of Whistler.
 Keep your eye out for the hard to miss highway sign.

 There is no charge for parking at the trailhead or for hiking.
 There is a charge for camping however. $10/per person.
 Camping season is May 1 - November 15.
 Outside of this time there is considerable snow, however no camping fees.
 The best time to hike is July to October as there is still a fair amount of snow on the trail until early July.
 The trail is popular however, so even with deep snow the trail will likely be well tracked out by skis and easy to follow.
 It is doubtful that any week of the year passes without hiking, skiing or snowshoeing occurring on the Garibaldi Lake trail.